jmrsai/Medimind-Ai/README.md

 MediMind AI is an advanced, AI-powered medical analysis and treatment planning application.
 It is designed to assist healthcare professionals by providing tools to analyze patient notes, generate comprehensive treatment plans, and summarize lengthy medical documents, streamlining clinical workflows and decision-making.

+This is a Progressive Web App (PWA), which means you can install it on your mobile device or desktop for a native-like experience.

 ## Tech Stack

 This project is built with a modern, robust technology stack: